🎧 Real entrepreneurs. Real stories.

 Businesses were anything but complacent when facing down an uncertain future.
 75% of those surveyed stated that they made some changes to their products or services.
 For those that were negatively impacted, more than 80% made some sort of adjustment.
 But these changes were far more cautious, with only 22% noting them to be major changes and 44% as minor adjustments.

 While only 65% of those in the neutral category made changes, they did make more dramatic adjustments.
-With 77% stating that changes made to their products or services were either moderate or major.
+With 77% stating that changes made to their products or services were moderate or major.

 The goal?
 Develop new streams of revenue